sora7672/CT-1.12.2-Examples/README.md

 `easy_examples` !
 Otherwise some scripts wont work properly, because they are a subfolder in scripts and they call each other allways with all below scripts.
+NOTE: This is only developed in SP!
+MP behaviour can change bcause of the client/server differences and the scripts probably need to be fine tuned.
+If not stated different in the explanation comments, its not MP tested!

 Your minecraft instance folder should look smth. like this:
 ![MC_Instance_Example](https://github.com/sora7672/CT-1.12.2-Examples/assets/7255402/77738aaa-0668-4b5a-a7f8-b729754d8d99)